tmont/audio-metadata/README.md

 4. ID3v1.1 (extended tags with "TAG+") are not supported, Wikipedia suggests they aren't really well-supported in media players anyway.

+As such, the code is a bit abstruse, in that you'll see some magic numbers, like `offset += 94` where it's ignoring a bunch of header data to get to the good stuff.
+Don't judge me based on this code.
+It works and it's tested; it's just hard to read.

 ## Usage
 The library operates solely on `ArrayBuffer`s, or `Buffer`s for Node's convenience.
 So you'll need to preload your audio data before using this library.